jottenlips/wodaboard/README.md

 # 💪 WODaboard 🏋️

 "Workout Of the Day" on Vestaboard

+This Github Action workflow also posts the Vestbaord message to the [workoutoftheday@mastodon.social](https://mastodon.social/@workoutoftheday).

 ```
 touch .env